John Williams: Collaborations with Steven Spielberg

-The Spielberg-Williams collaboration resumed in 1987 with Empire of the Sun and continued with Always (1989), Hook (1991), Jurassic Park (1993) and its sequel The Lost World: Jurassic Park (1997), Amistad (1997) and Saving Private Ryan (1998).
-Williams also contributed the theme music for, and scored several episodes of, Spielberg's anthology television series Amazing Stories (1985).
+After The Color Purple (1985), scored by Quincy Jones, the Spielberg-Williams collaboration resumed with Empire of the Sun (1987) and continued through Saving Private Ryan (1998).
+Williams also composed the theme music for, and scored several episodes of, Spielberg's anthology television series Amazing Stories (1985).
 Schindler's List (1993) proved to be a challenge for Williams; after viewing the rough cut with Spielberg, he was so overcome with emotion that he was hesitant to score the film.
 He told Spielberg, "I really think you need a better composer than I am for this film".
 Spielberg replied, "I know, but they're all dead".
 Williams asked classical violinist Itzhak Perlman to play the main theme for the film.
-Williams garnered his fourth Oscar for Best Original Score, his fifth overall.
+It earned Williams his fourth Oscar for Best Original Score.

 Williams composed the music for the opening logo to the DreamWorks Pictures film studio, which was co-founded by Spielberg.
-The logo made its debut in DreamWorks Pictures' first release The Peacemaker, released on September 26, 1997.
+The logo made its debut in the studio's first release, The Peacemaker (1997).
 In 2001, Williams scored Spielberg's A.I.
 Artificial Intelligence, which was based on an unfinished project Stanley Kubrick asked Spielberg to direct.
-A. O. Scott argued that the movie represented new directions Williams, writing that Spielberg created "a mood as layered, dissonant and strange as John Williams' unusually restrained, modernist score".
-Per Kubrick's request, Williams included a quotation of Richard Strauss' Der Rosenkavalier in his score.
-Williams' jazz-inspired score for Spielberg's Catch Me If You Can (2002) alluded to works by Henry Mancini.
+A. O. Scott argued that the movie represented new directions for director and composer, writing that Spielberg created "a mood as layered, dissonant and strange as John Williams' unusually restrained, modernist score".
+Per Kubrick's request, Williams included a quotation of Richard Strauss's Der Rosenkavalier in his score.
+Williams's jazz-inspired score for Spielberg's Catch Me If You Can (2002) alluded to works by Henry Mancini.
 For The Terminal (2004), Williams wrote a national anthem for the fictional nation of Krakozhia.
-His score for Spielberg's War of the Worlds (2005) took inspiration from scores for classic monster movies.
-That same year, he scored Spielberg's epic historical drama film Munich.